terralang/terra/api.md

 Debugging
 ---------

 Terra provides a few library functions to help debug and performance tune code.
+Except for `currenttimeinseconds`, these debugging facilities are only available on OSX and Linux.

+---

+    terralib.currenttimeinseconds()

+A Lua function that returns the current time in seconds since some fixed time in the past.
+Useful for performancing tuning Terra code.

 ---